cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 *Figure x: Spawning children threads*

-The Babuk parent thread then proceeds to recursively traverse through an entire drive by checking whether it has encountered a directory or a file.
+The Babuk parent thread then proceeds to traverse through an entire drive by checking whether it has encountered a directory or a file.

-Upon finding a directory, it will call that function again and go down another layer to traverse that directory.
+Upon finding a directory, it will call that function again and go down another layer to recursively traverse that directory.

-Upon finding a file, it will enqueue that file to the end of the queue and move on.
+Upon finding a file, it will enqueue that file to the head of the queue and move on.

 ![alt text](/uploads/babukv3_7.PNG)